george-hawkins/arf-drone/pixhawk-setup.md

 TODO: add pointer to [`windows-vm.md`](windows-vm.md) and add note on the need to add a [USB filter](windows-vm.md#usb-filters) for the Pixhawk.

 Note: the ArduCopter site describes another ground control application called APM Planner 2 (APMP2) as the [best one for Mac and Linux](http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html#apm-planner-2-0).
 But this is just a plug for a project that's closely associated with ArduPilot.
 I found that the most common questions asked regarding it were of the form "I can do X in MP, how do I do X in APMP2?" with the answer almost invariably of the form "You can't do X in APMP2, APMP2 isn't really intended for that use case."
-So it seems they're not even aiming to create a full feature ground control application, it's unclear though what particular audience they are targeting.
+So it seems they're not even aiming to create a full feature ground control application - it's unclear though what particular audience they are targeting.

 Previously I've referred to the software running on the flight controller as the flight stack - here I refer to it as the Pixhawk firmware as this is how its referred to in MP and QGC.